 However, a hearing aid is only as good as the support you receive from your hearing aid specialist.

-L2L’s Lifetime Aftercare Support includes:
+L2L’s 1st Year Aftercare Support includes:

-- Hearing aid
+- Free Hearing Aid Calibrations

-- Hearing retesting
+- Hearing Aid Repairs

-- Hearing aid recalibration
+- Hearing Aid Domes

-- Firmware updates
+- Firmware Updates

-- Consultations with Hearing Specialist/Owner Shawn Guido
+- Consultations with Hearing Specialist

 Hearing Aid Evaluation & Fitting

-Once you make a decision, the hearing professional may take impressions of your ears if you selected custom hearing aids or behind-the-ear hearing aids that require earmolds.
+Once you make a decision, the hearing professional may take impressions of your ears if you selected custom hearing aids or behind-the-ear (BTE) hearing aids that require earmolds.
 Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing professional to meet your specific hearing needs.
-This process can take a few weeks, so do not be disappointed when you do not receive your hearing aids the same day as your evaluation.
+This process can take a few weeks, so do not be disappointed if you do not receive your hearing aids the same day as your evaluation.